awsdocs/amazon-eks-user-guide/doc_source/connecting-cluster.md

 ## Step 1: Registering the cluster<a name="connector-connecting"></a>

 You can connect an external Kubernetes cluster to Amazon EKS with AWS CLI and the AWS Management Console\.
-This process involves two steps: registering the cluster with Amazon EKS and applying a YAML manifest file to enable connectivity\.
-To allow another user to view the cluster, follow the instructions in [Granting access to a user to view Kubernetes resources on a cluster](connector-grant-access.md)\.
+This process involves two steps: Registering the cluster with Amazon EKS and applying a YAML manifest file to enable connectivity\.
+To allow other [IAM principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) to view the cluster, follow the instructions in [Granting access to an IAM principal to view Kubernetes resources on a cluster](connector-grant-access.md)\.

 You must have the following permissions to register a cluster:
 + `eks:RegisterCluster`